lichanghao/lichanghao.github.io/_pages/about.md

 **Dec 07, 2023**: Penn State News highlighted our work.
 Check [the link](https://www.psu.edu/news/research/story/growing-biofilms-actively-alter-host-environment-new-study-reveals/) for more details!

 **Oct 11, 2023**: Coming back from SES 2023.
-It was great to talk to many young Ph.D. students like me and exchange ideas with professors!
+Happy to present our fresh paper!

 **Oct 08, 2023**: Our collaborative work "Biofilms as self-shaping growing nematics" is online at [*Nature Physics*](https://www.nature.com/articles/s41567-023-02221-1)!